-Based on the above information, our best estimate is that we will likely transition to warm ENSO conditions for the peak of the Atlantic hurricane season.
-The buildup of upper ocean heat content in the eastern and central tropical Pacific has continued over the past two months, although at a somewhat slower rate in recent weeks.
-Trade winds across the central tropical Pacific generally remain somewhat weaker than normal.
+Based on the above information, we are currently anticipating a strong El Niño event that will significantly impact this year's Atlantic hurricane season.
 There remains a need to closely monitor ENSO conditions over the next few months.
-Additional discussion of ENSO will be included with the July 1 and July 31 updates.
+Additional discussion of ENSO will be included with the July 1 and August 3 updates.